AConsolePeasant/dotfiles/README.md

 ## Folder Linking

-Because I'm too lazy to do something with "ln", I'll just copy files over manually.
+Because I'm too lazy to do something with `ln`, I'll just copy files over manually.

-Contents of the 'blocks' folder goes into /user/share/i3blocks
+Contents of the `blocks` folder goes into `/user/share/i3blocks`

-Contents of the 'i3' folder goes into /home/user/.i3/
+Contents of the `i3` folder goes into `/home/user/.i3/`

-Contents of the 'config' folder go into /home/user/.config/
+Contents of the `config` folder go into `/home/user/.config/`

 ## Requirements